-Progressi ion of skills and knowledge Food Year 3 Year 4 Eating seasonally $\underline{\text{Adapting a recipe}}$ Design Creating a healthy and nutritious recipe for a savoury tart using seasona ingredients, considering the taste, texture, smell and appearance of the di Skills Make Knowing how to prepare themselves and a work space to cook safely in, learning the basic rules to avoid food contamination.
+Progressi ion of skills and knowledge Food Lower Key Stage 2 Lower Key Stage 2 Eating seasonally $\underline{\text{Adapting a recipe}}$ Design Creating a healthy and nutritious recipe for a savoury tart using seasonal ingredients, considering the taste, texture, smell and appearance of the dish. • Designing a biscuit within a given budget, drawing upon previous taste testing judgements.
+Skills Make Knowing how to prepare themselves and a work space to cook safely in, learning the basic rules to avoid food contamination.
 Following the instructions within a recipe.
 Following a baking recipe, from start to finish, including the preparation of ingredients.
 Cooking safely, following basic hygiene rules.
 Adapting a recipe to improve it or change it to meet new criteria (e.g. from savoury to sweet).
 Evaluate Establishing and using design criteria to help test and review dishes.
-Describing the benefits of seasonal fruits and vegetables and the impact the environment.
+Describing the benefits of seasonal fruits and vegetables and the impact on the environment.
 Suggesting points for improvement when making a seasonal tart.
 Evaluating a recipe, considering: taste, smell, texture and appearance.
 Describing the impact of the budget on the selection of ingredients.
 Evaluating and comparing a range of food products.
 Suggesting modifications to a recipe (e.g. This biscuit has too many raisins, and it is falling apart, so next time I will use less raisins).
 Knowledge Cooking and nutrition To know that not all fruits and vegetables can be grown in the UK.
 To know that climate affects food growth.
 To know that vegetables and fruit grow in certain seasons.
 To know that cooking instructions are known as a 'recipe'.
-To know that imported food is food which has been brought into the courtion of the court of the court of the courtion of the courtion of the court of t •To understand the importance of budgeting while planning ingredients for biscuits.
+To know that imported food is food which has been brought into the country.
+To know that exported food is food which has been sent to another country To understand that imported foods travel from far away and this can negatively impact the environment.
+To know that each fruit and vegetable gives us nutritional benefits because they contain vitamins, minerals and fibre.
+To understand that vitamins, minerals and fibre are important for energy, growth and maintaining health.
+To know that similar coloured fruits and vegetables often have similar nutritional benefits.
+To know that the amount of an ingredient in a recipe is known as the 'quantity.'
+To know that it is important to use oven gloves when removing hot food from an oven.
+To know the following cooking techniques: sieving, creaming, rubbing method, cooling.
+To understand the importance of budgeting while planning ingredients for biscuits.